Beo-Coder/muek-TGLBoard/README_runtime.md

 Note that `pico_fast` is not well tested and can crash or behave "weird".

-To learn more and read about the performance increases, see the documentation of the C/C++ SDK page 24–28.
+To learn more and read about the performance increases, see the documentation of the [C/C++ SDK section 2.7](https://datasheets.raspberrypi.com/pico/raspberry-pi-pico-c-sdk.pdf#sdk-runtime-section).

 And yes, "math magic" is a real word! :^)